metrico/influxdb3-community/README.md

 <img src="https://pbs.twimg.com/profile_banners/1967601206/1682514855/1500x500" width=800>

 # iox
-Pronounced _(eye-ox)_, short for iron oxide.
-This is the new core of InfluxDB written in Rust on top of Apache Arrow.
+Pronounced _(eye-ox)_ short for iron oxide.
+The new core of InfluxDB written in Rust on top of Apache Arrow.

 <br>